geekrelief/gdnim/README.md

 ### Nim notes ###
 The godot-nim library in deps has been customized to use the new gc:ORC and prep it for future versions of nim.
 This is why ORC is suitable for games: https://nim-lang.org/blog/2020/12/08/introducing-orc.html
 Use the build script to generate the godotapi into the deps folder.
-Gdnim, and the godot-nim bindings are built against the nim devel branch.
+Gdnim, and the godot-nim bindings are tested against the nim devel branch 3b963a81.

+Avoid the `useMalloc` option with ORC.
+It'll eventually cause a crash.

 ### Compiler notes ###